 (ii) Forty per cent is based on the county's population at or below eighteen years of age and at or below two hundred per cent of the federal poverty level as compared statewide in the corresponding categories.

 (iii) Ten per cent is based on the county's average unemployment rate as compared to the average unemployment rate for all eligible counties, utilizing figures from the ODJFS for the most recently available federal fiscal year (FFY).

-(1) The county applies any remaining draws and expenditures to the federal social services allocation as detailed in rule 5101:9-6-12 of the Administrative Code.
+(1) The CDJFS may move eligible expenditures to the Title XX federal social services allocation as detailed in rule 5101:9-6-12 of the Administrative Code.

 (2) The CDJFS may move eligible expenditures to the state social services operating allocation as detailed in rule 5101:9-6-10 of the Administrative Code.

 (3) The CDJFS may move eligible expenditures associated with allowable TANF services for children and/or families whose income is less than two hundred per cent of the federal poverty level to the TANF regular or TANF administrative allocation as detailed in rules 5101:9-6-08 and 5101:9-6- 08.8 of the Administrative Code.